prantlf/graphviz-webcomponent/README.md

 Whenever the SVG inside the `graphviz-graph` element is successfully updated, the custom event `render` with the SVG source as details will be triggered on the element.
 If the rendering fails, the custom event `error` with the `Error` instance as details will be triggered.

 The very first `graphviz-graph` element will load [@hpcc-js/wasm] and once it succeeds, the custom event `GraphvizLoaded` will be triggered on `document` with the source [@hpcc-js/wasm] directory as details.
 If the loading fails, the custom event `error` with the `Error` instance as details will be triggered.

+### Methods

+The method `tryGraph(graph: string): Promise<string>` can be called to conditionally set the `graph` attribute.
+If rendering the graph script succeeds, the input value will be set to the `graph` attribute, the `graphviz-graph` element will be updated (including triggering the `render` event) and the Promise will be resolved with the output SVG.
+If rendering the graph script fails, the `graphviz-graph` element will remain unchanged (no `error` event triggered) and the Promise will be rejected with the error.

 ## License